 - ξ-Number of grains per square millimeter of the sectional area;

 - N-grain size.

-The higher the grain size N level is, the more grains per unit cross-sectional area are, the finer the grain size, the greater the strength and the better the elongation of the material will be.
+A higher grain size N level means that there are more grains per unit cross-sectional area, making the grain size finer.
+This results in higher strength and better elongation of the material.

-When the grain size is large, it is beneficial to increase the plastic strain ratio (R) of the material, and reduce the yield strength ratio and yield elongation.
+Large grain size can increase the plastic strain ratio (R) of the material, but also decreases the yield strength ratio and elongation.

-Refined grains can reduce the occurrence of orange peel, but if the grains are too fine, the value will decrease, and the yield strength ratio and yield elongation will increase, which is not conducive to forming.
+Refining the grain size can reduce the occurrence of orange peel, but if the grain size is too fine, the plastic strain ratio will decrease, and the yield strength ratio and elongation will increase, making it less favorable for forming.